-Meg has always believed and her parents reinforce a belief, in living this life to the fullest.
-Meg was born with a heart defect, and had several procedures and surgeries in the first ten days of her life.
-In total, she spent the first month of her life in a hospital and owe her life and health to the various doctors, interns, nurses and specialists that took such wonderful care of her.
-Here’s a plug for the hospital, New York Presbyterian, which was known as Columbia Presbyterian at the time, they really do make miracles happen every day.
+Since she was born, Meg and her parents have always believed and reinforce the belief of living this life to the fullest.
+Meg was born with a heart defect, and in the first ten days of her life she had numerous procedures and surgeries to keep her alive.
+In total, she spent the first month of her life at New York Presbyterian (Which was known as Columbia Presbyterian at the time) and owes her life and current health to the doctors, interns, nurses and specialists that took such wonderful care of her.
+Here’s a plug for the hospital, “If it wasn’t for them, I would not be here, chasing this music dream” – Meg Rilley.

-One evening, while playing at a local bar, a man- and now friend- came up to her with his business card.
-Soon after, he provided Meg with her first opportunity to come to Nashville.
-While in Nashville, Meg had a few meetings with executives at BLA, this coupled with her strong desire to succeed solidified her decision to go to college in there.
+Meg Rilley could be called a child prodigy.
+By the age of eight she had already begun chasing her singing and songwriting dreams by taking flute, guitar and vocal lessons.
+As she grew into a teenager her musical ambitions kept at a steady pace.
+One evening, while playing at a local venue, a talent scout (and now friend) came up to her with his business card.
+Soon after, he provided fifteen year old Meg with her first opportunity to come to Nashville.
+While in Nashville, Meg had meetings with executives at booking agencies, publishers and ASCAP (A performing rights organization) , this trip and her strong desire to succeed, solidified her decision to go to college in Nashville.

 Quick as a flash, she graduated high school and the next thing she knew she was a freshman at world renowned Belmont University.
 One of the top music schools in the USA.